The Dresden Files characters: The Archive (Ivy)

-The character known as The Archive was introduced in Death Masks as a young girl who serves as a repository of all written human knowledge.
+The character known as The Archive was introduced in Death Masks as a young girl who serves as a repository of all written human knowledge as well as the personal memories of each of her predecessors.
 She holds a position which has been passed down a magical family line from mother to daughter over the past five thousand years.
 She is usually accompanied by Jared Kincaid, who serves as her bodyguard, driver and caretaker.

+It is revealed that Ivy's position as The Archive is unique as she was not supposed to inherit this power until her mother had died of old age.
+Her grandmother was killed in a car accident, causing Ivy's mother to inherit The Archive early and effectively ending the life she had lived up until then.
+Resenting both her mother and her birthright, Ivy's mother committed suicide out of spite, leaving Ivy to bear all of humanity's knowledge when she was still in the womb.
+She never had any life of her own as she knew everything about humanity (as well as what her own mother thought of her) before she could even speak, becoming more like a living computer and power source as she has no personal memories to differentiate from her vast well of knowledge.

 As a result of her position, she is possessed of incredible magical talent, During an attack on her person in Small Favor, Ivy (then 11 years old) was able to combat eight powerful Denarians at once and match each of them spell for spell, even with limited spell energy at the time.
-She was given the name Ivy by Dresden; prior to this she had no given name, being referred to simply as "the Archive".
+She was given the name Ivy by Dresden; prior to this, she had no given name, being referred to simply as "the Archive" and treated as more of an object than a person.
+Ivy began to express more signs of humanity after her encounters with Dresden, though some feel that this may not be the best thing for her as forming emotional attachments could interfere with Ivy's judgement, which is meant to be logical and unbiased.